gen-ass/armstrong-numbers/README.md

 # armstrong-numbers
 Got his from reading an article.
 Was just interested in understanding what it is.
-So I found on MITs site a course on it.
+So I found on MITs site a course about it.
 A bit more knowledge gained.
-I ran thus from here and quit interesting waht can be discovered from numbers.
+I ran thus from here and rather interesting what can be discovered from numbers.

 # Code execution